-My parents are an amazing, oblivious people, especially in their attempts to understand me.
-After a quarter of a century, their clumsy attempts have ceased to be frustrating and instead have slipped into the realm of ridiculousness.
+My parents are an amazing, oblivious people.
+After a quarter of a century, their clumsy attempts have ceased to be frustrating—have, instead, slipped into the realm of ridiculousness.
 I hope I don’t come off as condescending.
-It’s just that through their undertaking to gratify my interests or reject them, I have been able to understand my parents as the loving, literal-minded, and culturally-stunted people that they are.
+It’s just that through their undertaking to gratify my interests or reject them, I have been able to understand my parents as the loving, literal-minded, and culturally-stunted people they are.

 My bedroom had a window which looked into the living room.
-Or, from a more accurate perspective, so my parents sitting on the couch in the living room could look in to my room.
+Or, from a more accurate perspective, my parents sitting on the couch in the living room could look into my room.
 My door locked from the outside.
-Sometimes when I angered my little brother, he’d lock me in my own room.

-For a long time I wasn’t aware of their literalism (paired, as it often was, with an unwillingness to participate in popular culture).
-I read The Hobbit, and enjoyed it, but I wasn’t allowed to start Lord of The Rings because it was “unchristian.”
-Instead, I could read Every Young Man’s Battle, the Biblical Art of War against masturbation.
+For a long time I wasn’t aware of their literalism (paired, as it often was, with an unwillingness to participate in pop culture).
+I read The Hobbit, and enjoyed it, but wasn’t allowed to start Lord of The Rings because it was “unchristian.”
+(I did anyway.)
+But I could read Every Young Man’s Battle, the Biblical Art of War against masturbation.

 Imagine my confusion when Dad recommended I read The Screwtape Letters.
 I was disappointed to find very little screwing.